Kingman, Arizona: Government and infrastructure

 Arizona State Prison – Kingman, a privately run prison of the Arizona Department of Corrections, is located in unincorporated Mohave County near Kingman.

 The United States Department of the Interior Bureau of Land Management has a field office located in Kingman.

 Mohave County Superior Court is located in Kingman.

 Mohave County Administration offices are located in Kingman.

 The Mohave County Fairgrounds are located in Kingman.

 Economy

 Top employers

-According to Kingman's 2019 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2025 Annual Comprehensive Financial Report, the largest employers in the city are: